-Many forensic and paternity labs choose to process multiple replicates of their samples for a variety of reasons.
-This technique lessens the impact of allele dropout and other common artifacts, and allows the analyst to confidently deduce a consensus genotype1.
-Replicates are also commonly used to successfully analyze trace amounts of DNA, in some cases as little as $100pg^{2.3}$.
+Clinical research labs and labs responsible for genotyping domestic or wild animal populations often run replicates of their CE samples.
+This technique lessens the impact of allele dropout and other common artifacts, and allows the analyst to confidently deduce a consensus genotype.
+Replicates are also commonly used to successfully analyze trace amounts of DNA, in some cases as little as 100pg.
 Despite these advances, comparing replicates manually can be both time consuming and error prone.
 For example, researchers must often use multiple software packages - one to genotype the data, and a second spreadsheet or statistical program in which to compare samples.

-The Replicate Comparison Tool, now available in GeneMarkerHID, automates replicate comparison and is built directly into the program.
+The Replicate Comparison Tool, now available in GeneMarker, automates replicate comparison and is built directly into the program.
 The analyst simply imports the raw data files, performs genotyping, and then automatically compares the replicates, all using a single program; no additional data transfer is necessary.